Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Zero-shot Nash convergence

 \begin{remark}[Connection to Optimizing Learnability] A longstanding challenge in Bayesian learning in games is \citet{nachbar1997prediction, nachbar2005beliefs}'s inconsistency result, which shows that requiring an agent to learn and best-respond on \emph{all possible} continuation paths is often mathematically impossible.
 However, \citet{norman2022possibility} resolved this by introducing \emph{optimizing learnability}, the insight that agents only need to learn the continuation play along the realized paths generated by their optimizing choices.
 Our RR definition naturally instantiates Norman's insight: Definition~\ref{def:rr} and Definition~\ref{def:learn_predict_path} require $\varepsilon$-consistency and predictive accuracy strictly $\mu^f$-almost surely (i.e., strictly on the realized, optimizing play path).
 Therefore, the on-path merging of opinions guaranteed by \citet{blackwell1962merging} is entirely sufficient for zero-shot Nash convergence, bypassing Nachbar's impossibility. \end{remark}

-Crucially, while our agent's specific decision rule (PS-BR) requires finite menus and KL separation to guarantee the optimality of actions (asymptotic $\varepsilon$-consistency, Section \ref{sec:rr}), the learning of the true path (strong path prediction) relies purely on the absolute continuity of beliefs.
-It does not require the posterior to concentrate; it can be verified directly from Assumption~\ref{ass:grain_of_truth} via the classic merging of opinions result.
+Crucially, the learning of the true path (strong path prediction) relies purely on the absolute continuity of beliefs.
+It does not require exact strategy identification, and it is logically distinct from the equivalence-class condition used for PS-BR.
+Strong path prediction can therefore be verified directly from Assumption~\ref{ass:grain_of_truth} via the classic merging of opinions result.
 The following Lemma \ref{lem:absolute_cont_predict} formalizes this idea.

 \begin{lemma}[Absolute continuity implies strong path prediction] Fix player $i$.
 Suppose the objective play-path distribution $\mu^f$ is absolutely continuous with respect to player $i$'s prior predictive distribution $P_i^{0, f_i}$ (Assumption~\ref{ass:grain_of_truth}).
 Then player $i$ learns to predict the path of play under $f$ in the sense of Definition~\ref{def:learn_predict_path}. \end{lemma}